-Nur Shkembi is a Melbourne based curator, writer and scholar.
+Nur Shkembi is a Melbourne (Naarm) based curator, writer and scholar.
 Nur has produced and curated over 150 events, exhibitions and community engagement projects, including You Am I, the first nationwide annual exhibition of contemporary Australian Muslim artists.
-She has been part of the team establishing the Islamic Museum of Australia since 2010, and until recently served as the museum’s Art Director, Exhibitions Manager and foundation Curator.
-Much of her interest has been in the development of community awareness in relation to the arts with a focus on the presence of Australian Muslim artists in the dominant discourse.
-As a museum curator, Nur brought together artefacts, traditional art and contemporary art as a means for collective storytelling, subverting stereotypes and as a provision for the individual narrative.
-She has served on numerous boards and committees and is a member of the Museums, Cultural Heritage and Cultural Development Advisory committee and the VicArts Visual Arts Advisory panel at Creative Victoria.
-Nur is an editorial assistant for the peer reviewed material conservation journal AICCM Bulletin and an Academic Teacher for the Masters of Curatorship course at the University of Melbourne.
-She is a published author, with her debut novel Rookie distributed nationwide for the Australian high school curriculum by Cengage.
-Her writing is also featured in the National Gallery of Victoria’s Gallery magazine and the international arts magazine ReOrient.
-Nur is the curator of the T&M Salon at The Good Room, an independent gallery in Brunswick East, which features some of Melbourne’s most diverse and talented artists, musicians, poets, academics and writers.
+She was part of the core team which established the Islamic Museum of Australia, serving as the museum’s inaugural Art Director, Exhibitions Manager and foundation Curator.
+Much of her interest has been in the development of community awareness in relation to the arts with a focus on the presence of Australian Muslim artists in the cultural landscape.
+As a museum curator Nur brought together artefacts, traditional art and contemporary art as a means for collective storytelling, subverting stereotypes and as a provision for the individual narrative.